Mauricio Dubon Player Props: Astros vs. Blue Jays

 Mauricio Dubon At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 100th, and he is 127th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 27th in batting average, 102nd in on-base percentage, and 132nd in slugging.

-- Dubon has picked up a hit in 75.6% of his 45 games this season, with more than one hit in 31.1% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.